townsend75/hangman-game/readme & testing/readme.md

 - Set the buildpacks python and NodeJs in that order -Link the heroku app to the repository
 -Delpoy the app on Heroku

+## Notes
+I last managed to reach my mentor on Thursday, where we went through my code and she felt everything was moving in the right direction.
+I then noticed the inclusion of a class data method in the Code Institue battleships video.
+Until this point, I hadn't included a data method in my game and the game worked perfectly well.
+Unfortunately, i have not been able to reach my mentor for guidance over the last four days (I'm sure she has a valid reason).
+I have added the data method but please note that it is added retrospectively.